slipstream/SlipStreamDocumentation/documentation/advanced_tutorial/scalable_deployments.md

 # Types of Scaling

 By default, the resource allocation of a deployment is fixed when the deployment is started.
-However clicking on the "Scalable Deployment" option in run dialog will allow the deployment to be vertically and horizontally scaled through the SlipStream API.
+However clicking on the "Scalable deployment" option in run dialog will allow the deployment to be vertically and horizontally scaled through the SlipStream API.
 The following scaling actions are possible: